News

 An interview with Suriya Edwards, Construction and Engineering Partner at Freeths.

-Suriya Edwards, a seasoned expert in construction and engineering law, shares her insights on climate contracting, the importance of diversity in the renewable energy sector, and her journey through an industry that has transformed over the past 14 years.
+Suriya Edwards is a seasoned expert in construction and engineering law.
+Meena Kamath, our Head of Built Environment, recently sat down with her for a fascinating chat, where she shared her insights on climate contracting, the importance of diversity in the renewable energy sector, and her journey through an industry that has transformed over the past 14 years.

 Suriya Edwards: I’ve been in the industry for 14 years now.
 I did a two-week training stint in construction law, and that sparked my interest.
 What attracted me was the systematic nature of contract law—it felt a bit like coding, where everything connects and needs precision, which I really enjoy.
 Additionally, construction has a tangible impact on people’s lives; the things we build shape how we live and work.